 Towards the west coast of Italy is Tuscany, one of the world’s most popular tourist destinations.
 This enchanting area is a magnet for its unique attractions including beautiful landscapes, magnificent beaches, world-famous art, exquisite cuisine and excellent wines.
-Yet, these are only a few examples of Tuscan uniqueness.

-Tuscany has always been an important region with its pre-Etruscan history, which is parallel to the early Greek history.
+Tuscany has always been an important region with its pre-Etruscan history, which is parallel to early Greek history.
 Tuscany was first inhabited by the Appennine culture in 1350 BC followed by the Villanovan culture by 1100 BC, which brought Tuscany under chiefdoms.

 Tuscany is regarded as the place where the Renaissance was born, particularly Florence.
 Tuscany fell under Benito Mussolini and local Fascists before the armistice.
 The fall of Mussolini in September 8, 1943 made way for the Italian Social Republic created by the Nazis who were then conquered by the Allies in the summer of 1944.
 After the Social Republic ended, Tuscany became a part of the new Italian Republic and it flourished as a major Italian cultural center prior to establishing regional autonomy by 1975.

-Tuscany is made up of different cities each unique in its own right.
+Tuscany is made up of different cities, each unique in its own right.
 The cities include the capital of Tuscany, Florence (Firenze), Arezzo, Cortona, Chianni, Chiusi, Lucca, Montepulciano, Pienza, Pisa, San Gimignano and Siena.

-Of all the things you intend to do in Tuscany, don’t forget to take a Tuscany wine tour to sample excellent wines, see how wine is made and discover lots of hidden beauties.
+Of all the things you intend to do in Tuscany, don’t forget to take a Tuscan wine tour to sample excellent wines, see how wine is made and discover lots of hidden beauties.
 There are also 30 red and white wines in Tuscany, from inexpensive Chianti to world class Chianti Classical or Cabernet Sauvignon complemented Super Tuscans.

 The Tuscan cuisine is founded on simplicity with fresh fruit, mushrooms, vegetables, cheese, bread and legumes.
-It is unique, delicious and world famous just as the wine.
+It is unique, delicious and as world famous as the wine.
 Some of the popular foods include hams, salamis and cold meats of different types and more.

 How to Get There